 Have you ever experienced annoying errors while working on Excel?
 Anything like non-responding worksheets or not responding in the middle of an important task?
 If yes, then this write-up is just for you.
 We have listed possible solutions for Microsoft Excel not responding issue on Windows Operating Systems.

-Excel is used by millions of people across the globe at home and offices for various data management, and financial calculations related tasks.
+Excel is used by millions of people across the globe at home and in offices for various data management, and financial calculations related tasks.
 This application from Microsoft is no exception when it comes to unexpected problems or errors.
-From Operating System updates, new add-ins to malware, there are many reasons that force Microsoft Excel to freeze or become non-responsive on many occasions.
+From Operating System updates and new add-ins to malware, there are many reasons that force Microsoft Excel to freeze or become non-responsive on many occasions.
 Let us explore the working solutions that can help you handle this scenario.

 4 Best Fixes for Excel Not Responding or Freezing